Main content starts here.

 An early adopter of organic farming, Matsuhita Yoshiharu established organic farming technology.
 Focusing on making great tasting tea, he was the first organic tea grower to receive the top prize in the fukamushicha category of the 75th National Tea Competition.
 Matsushita also proposes ways to enjoy tea through cafes and product development that lead to generating new demand.
 He continues to take on new challenges — such as opening the tea cafe Tea Time Maruha and developing the sparkling green tea liqueur Chanpan — and we look forward to further innovations from him.

-Outstanding achievements in tha culture and art
+Outstanding achievements in tha culture and arts

 Robert HELLYER